 Highest Rate Of STDs In The U.S.

-Not far behind Alaska on the list is Louisiana, Mississippi and New Mexico.
+Not far behind D.C. on the list are Alaska, Louisiana and Mississippi.

 The latest and largest scale report by the Centers for Disease Prevention (CDC) exemplifies a failure in the U.S public health sector to lower the prevalence of a number of sexually transmitted diseases (STDs).

 Rates of STDs has continued to rise dramatically in the last two decades.
-In particular, the prevalence of chlamydia in the U.S has risen by 98% between 2000 and 2016.
+In particular, the rates (#cases/100,000) of chlamydia in the U.S has more than doubled between 2000 and 2016.